Block Voter Model: Block Voter Dynamics

 where $N=L^{2}$ is the number of spins in the system.
 The symbols $<\cdots>_{time}$ and $<\cdots>_{sample}$, respectively, denote time averages taken in the stationary state and configurational averages taken over several samples.

-We have performed Monte Carlo simulations on regular square lattices of sizes $L=100, 120, 130, 140, 150, 160,$ and $180$, for values of $N_{PCS}$ satisfying the following constraint between the size of the persuasive cluster and the whole system: $\frac{N_{PSC}}{N} \le 1\% $.
+For a fixed value of $N_{PCS}$, we have performed Monte Carlo simulations on regular square lattices of sizes $L=100, 120, 130, 140, 150, 160,$ and $180$.
+The values of $N_{PCS}=4, 9, 16,25, \dots, 100$ used satisfy the relation $\frac{N_{PSC}}{N} \le 1\%$ between the size of the persuasive cluster and the whole system.
 Time is measured in Monte Carlo step (MCS), and $1$ MCS corresponds to $N$ attempts of changing the states of the spins.
-So, for a given $PCS$ we consider two procedures: For \textit{asynchronous update} we choose randomly a spin adjacent to the $PCS$ and try to flip it with the probability given by equation (\ref{eq1}).
+So, for a given $PCS$ we consider two procedures: For \textit{asynchronous update} we choose randomly a spin adjacent to the $PCS$ and try to flip it with probability given by Eq. (\ref{eq1}).
 By repeating this procedure $N$ times, we have accomplished one MCS.
-In the case of \textit{synchronous update}, however, considering that for a given $N_{PCS}$ we have $N_{adj}$ adjacent spins, we can update simultaneously all theses spins with the same probability [equation (\ref{eq1})].
+In the case of \textit{synchronous update}, however, considering that for a given $N_{PCS}$ we have $N_{adj}$ adjacent spins, we can update simultaneously all theses spins with the same probability [Eq. (\ref{eq1})].
 One MCS is accomplished after repeating this procedure $\overline{N} = \frac{N}{N_{adj}}$ times.
 For each kind of update, we waited $10^{4}$ MCS to make the system reach the steady state, and the time averages were estimated from the next $10^{4}$ MCS.
 In the critical region larger runs were needed, and we used $3 \times 10^{4}$ MCS to reach the steady state and $20 \times 10^{4}$ $MCS$ for time averages.
-For all set of parameters, at least $100$ independent runs (samples) were considered in the calculation of the configurational averages.
+For all set of parameters ($q, N_{PCS}$), at least $100$ independent runs (samples) were considered in the calculation of the configurational averages.
+The simulations were performed using different initial spin configurations.
+We have checked up that the numerical results do not depend on the initial fraction of spins in the state $\sigma=1$.